jmsckv/EncDecMeta/readme.md

 The idea is to stack blocks: downsampling, bottleneck, and upsampling blocks.
 Each block consists of several convolutional layers.
 The framework allows to stack an arbitrary amount of blocks, and an arbitrary number of convolutional layers within a block.
 The only requirement is to have an equal number uf downsampling and upsampling blocks, at least one bottleneck block, and at least one layer within bottleneck blocks.
 Please also see the below section "Building Blocks".

-**The current key use case is

-ating building robust, searched baselines for semantic segmentation tasks.**
+**The current key use case is automated building of robust, searched baselines for semantic segmentation tasks.**
 Current restrictions are no data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.

 ## Quickstart